AhmetFarukTUNC/AhmetFarukTUNC/README.md

-- 👋 Hi, I’m @YAZILIMCIABİİ
+- 👋 Hi, I’m @AhmetFarukTUNC
 - 👀 I’m interested in blockchain,php html,css,javascript,solidity,
-- 🌱 I’m currently learning solidity.
+- 🌱 I’m currently learning design web application with blockchain.
-- 💞️ I’m looking to collaborate on blockchain and app.
+- 💞️ I’m looking to collaborate on backend.
 - 📫 How to reach me from my social media account.